mmiinnggg/PotentLight/readme.md

 # Datasets

-This repo containes four real-world datasets, which are stored in the `./data`
+This repo repository includes four real-world datasets.
+When extracting the 'data.zip' file, the resulting files will be stored in the 'project dir/data' directory.
  > The **storage path -- "dir"** to each dataset, as written in its corresponding JSON file, should be accurately specified based on your local machine's configuration.

 | Configurations |City| Traffic flow |